celo-org/Proof-of-Ship/1/template.md

 ## Link to Video

-- should not be longer than 4 minutes
+- should not exceed 4 minutes
 - make sure you are a publicly accessible link